Dogs with high prey drive aren’t always fun to take for wilderness walks.

 What can we do to stop this behavior, calm his demeanor, and turn his attention toward us when faced with wild animals?

-Certified Dog Behavior Consultant Sue Brown has created two excellent resources to help you with your unruly dog: an $11 impulse control online mini-course, and a $67 online dog training course.
+Certified Dog Behavior Consultant Sue Brown has created two excellent resources to help you with your unruly dog: an impulse control online mini-course, and an online dog training course.
 Both of these options will really help you get started on controlling your dog!

 Step One: Management for Dog with High Prey Drive